Indianapolis, IN Gall Bladder Injury Attorneys

 When selecting a doctor to perform a surgical procedure, the patient should pay close attention to the training, experience, and skill of the doctor.
 Serious complications and injury can occur if a doctor lacks the skill to perform the surgery.
 One type of injury that can arise for a patient who undergoes a laparoscopic cholecystectomy is a bile leak after the procedure is completed.
-Symptoms of a bile leakage include severe pain and breathing problems.
+Symptoms of bile leakage include severe pain and breathing problems.
 If a bile leak is not quickly identified, it can pool in the abdominal cavity, which can cause an infection (peritonitis) serious enough to be fatal.

 Summary of a Bile Leak Claim

 The patient underwent a laparoscopic cholecystectomy in Lake County, Indiana.
 Several days after the surgery, she experienced severe pain in the upper right quadrant of her abdomen as well as difficulty breathing, for which she was taken to the emergency room.
 Despite the fact that she was exhibiting classic symptoms of a bile leak, which is a complication known to arise after gallbladder surgery, the defendants failed to perform the appropriate diagnostic tests for five days after she was admitted to the hospital.
 During this time, the patient was in significant pain as caustic bile leaked into her abdomen.
 Once the “massive” leak was finally diagnosed, the defendant gastroenterologist performed a procedure to stop the leak; however, he did nothing to determine whether the procedure had been successful.
 In fact, the procedure was not successful, and the patient’s condition declined as bile continued to leak freely into her abdomen.
 It wasn’t until the patient’s husband demanded that she be transferred that the continued bile leak was diagnosed and treated.
-Unfortunately, by that time the patient had gone into multi-system organ failure which made it necessary to intubate her (put a tube down her throat such that machines could breathe for her) and put her into a medically-induced coma.
+Unfortunately, by that time, the patient had gone into multi-system organ failure, which made it necessary to intubate her (put a tube down her throat such that machines could breathe for her) and put her into a medically-induced coma.
 Once the patient was treated appropriately, she was discharged from the hospital to an inpatient rehabilitation facility, where she stayed for weeks before returning home.
 Case completed.

 Indiana Medical Malpractice Lawyers